top of page

 Interpersonal Effectiveness

-Interpersonal effectiveness helps us to become more assertive in a relationship (for example, expressing needs and saying "no") while still keeping that relationship positive and healthy.
-This happens by learning to listen and communicate effectively, deal with difficult people, and respect ourselves and others.
+Interpersonal effectiveness helps us to become more assertive in a relationship while still keeping that relationship healthy.
+This happens by learning to:

 cc copy.tiff